Checklist before installation

 Export to PDF

-If you would like to export dashboard pages to PDF or send regular emails with eazyBI dashboards as PDF attachments then please install the headless Google Chrome browser and Microsoft's Core Fonts on your Jira server (starting from the eazyBI version 4.4.0).
+If you would like to export dashboard pages to PDF or send regular emails with eazyBI dashboards as PDF attachments then please install the headless Google Chrome browser and Microsoft's Core Fonts on your Jira server.

 Export of large tables to Excel or CSV